 The method for measurement of the operating frequency and the transmitter power shown in Figure C.1 shall be applied.

 Figure C.1 shows a dual polarization meteorological radar system.
-If a single polarized system is used the power divider will be replaced by a waveguide connecting only the lower part.
+If a single polarized system is used the power divider is replaced by a waveguide connecting only the lower part.
 If the power divider is available, the coupling ratio from the power divider shall be taken into account.

 Annex D (normative): Spurious emission measurement setup